doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 ## Hmmm...

-* Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (I use Hackintool to do this) after install for best USB plug experience (uncheck SSDT-USBX-LAPTOP in config.plist or remove it when using USBMap/USBPort.kext)
+* Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (Use Hackintool to do this) after install for best USB plug experience (uncheck SSDT-USBX-LAPTOP in config.plist or remove it when using USBMap/USBPort.kext)

 * If you're using BCM9432Z Wifi card...
 Enable AirportBrcmFixup.kext(wifi) and all BrcmPatchRAM(bluetooth) kexts in config.plist